New Jersey cleaning business license and insurance requirements

 5. Get your professional license

-Most businesses wouldn’t need a cleaning license in New Jersey, but it depends on the type of cleaning services you offer, and some may require you to register with the New Jersey Division of Consumer Affairs.
+Some businesses won’t need a cleaning industry license in New Jersey, but it depends on the type of cleaning services you offer.
+Look into registering with the New Jersey Division of Consumer Affairs to see if your business idea will require a permit.

 For example, say you offer cleaning services as part of a more significant contract, such as ongoing maintenance for an extended period of time.
 You may need to apply for a license as a service contract provider.

-Additionally, some specialized cleaning services may require additional local licensing and permits, such as any businesses that may affect the environment, including window cleaning, dry cleaning, biohazard cleanup or any use and disposal of hazardous materials.
+Additionally, some specialized cleaning services may require additional local licensing and permits.
+This could include any business that may affect the environment, including window cleaning, dry cleaning, biohazard cleanup or any use and disposal of hazardous materials.
 This usually varies by county, so be sure to check with your local authority.

 For specialized cleaning services like mold or asbestos removal, you might need to obtain a license from the New Jersey Department of Health.